HS2 Project Told To Stop Cutting Into Ancient Woodland

 However, works which are deemed to be absolutely necessary can still be carried out as not to impact on the construction schedule and to avoid major costs.

-Local residents and campaigners have raised concerns that irreversable work could be undertaken, and with the future of the project unknown this work poses too much of a risk to the environment.
+Local residents and campaigners have raised concerns that irreversible work could be undertaken, and with the future of the project unknown this work poses too much of a risk to the environment.
 Grant Shapps said it must be recognised that some works “cannot be undone later.”
-However, with HS2 still getting to make that decision as to what is deemed absolutely necessary work, there is scepticism as to the the actual impact Shapp’s order will make.
+However, with HS2 still getting to make that decision as to what is deemed absolutely necessary work, there is scepticism as to the actual impact Shapp’s order will make.
 Luci Ryan, an ecologist at the Woodland Trust, said: “This is a welcome step in the right direction for our ancient woodlands, but unfortunately these woods remain threatened as HS2 can still decide for themselves whether works continue or not.
 Until the outcome of the review all ancient woodlands should be off limits, full stop.
 Our welcome is therefore cautious.”

 HS2 have tried to quell the unrest caused by the destruction of this ancient woodland by committing to planting more trees and creating four times more woodland then they have to remove to make way for the train line.
 The gov.uk site states that: